-Feedback from students and parents has been positive around the Body Conditioning and Mindfulness class.
-An area of improvement in the implementation is an information session for students and parents around the curriculum and goals.
-This will be added for year 2 as we embark on more review of the data and outcomes of the curriculum with experts.
-Currently, only one staff member offers the course, so further coaching of other teachers may not be necessary.
+• Feedback from students and parents continues to be positive around the Body Conditioning and Mindfulness class.
+As this was the second year of the program, the school found that the need for an information session wasn't necessary.
+We will review this again for next year to see if it is necessary.

-Development of Body Conditioning and Mindfulness Syllabus and draft implementation across grades 7-12

-- ⇒ Dance Faculty Teacher, who is a specialist in this area, hired to undertake project - ⇒ Interviews with experts for syllabus development (physiotherapist, University of Calgary Injury Prevention Study Researchers, etc.) - \Rightarrow Professional Development for Teachers Implementing the syllabus.

-Review of Body Conditioning and Mindfulness (BCM) curriculum with experts-consultants, physiotherapists, University of Calgary Injury Prevention Research team.
+STRATEGIES Year 1 (Complete) Development of Body Conditioning and Mindfulness Syllabus and draft implementation across grades 7-12 ⇒ Dance Faculty Teacher, who is a specialist in this area, hired to undertake project ⇒ Interviews with experts for syllabus development (physiotherapist, University of Calgary Injury Prevention Study Researchers, etc.) ⇒ Professional Development for Teachers Implementing the syllabus.
+Year 2 (Complete) Review of Body Conditioning and Mindfulness (BCM) curriculum with experts-consultants, physiotherapists, University of Calgary Injury Prevention Research team.
 Revisions as necessary.
 Additional coaching for teachers implementing syllabus.

-⇒ BCM information session for students and families in September

-Full review of syllabus including impact on student physical well-being.
+BCM information session for students and families in September Year 3 Full review of syllabus including impact on student physical well-being.
 Adjustment and finalization of syllabus.